-When the Human Resources RepresentativeContact and manager agree a job evaluation is warranted, they must complete a job (re)evaluation request form (Job Evaluation Tool) and obtain the necessary departmental approvals.
-The request is forwarded to the Compensation Unit for review.
+When a Human Resources representative and manager agree a job evaluation is warranted, they must complete a job (re)evaluation request form (Job Evaluation Tool) and obtain necessary departmental and budget approvals.
+The request is forwarded to the GTHR Compensation team for review.